dzklip/RubberDucky/README.md

 ## Queen Duck :: Ducklings

 The Distinguished leader in Rubber Duckie is named "Queen Duck".
 Obviously she is followed by a small flotilla of Ducklings.
-Because sometimes the Queen is deposed and because her successor always takes the same name, a specific Queen Duck is always referred to by her number: "Queen Duck 8", "Queen Duck 9", etc.
+Because sometimes the Queen is deposed and because her successor always takes the same name, a specific Queen Duck is always referred to by her index: "Queen Duck 8", "Queen Duck 9", etc.

 # SUDDEN LURCH SIDEWAYS INTO DERIVATION FROM PRODUCT REQUIREMENTS